p-wegner/coding-aider/docs/actions.md

 # Coding Aider Actions Documentation

-This document provides an overview of the actions implemented in the Coding Aider plugin.
+This document provides a comprehensive overview of the actions implemented in the Coding Aider plugin.

 ## Table of Contents